nfmoore/azureml-v1-real-time-deployment-template/docs/getting_started.md

 ### 4. Deploy the solution

-1. In your GitHub repository, edit the any variables in the [`variables.yml`](../.pipelines/templates/variables.yml) you wish to change for your deployment.
+1. In your GitHub repository, edit any variables in the [`variables.yml`](../.pipelines/templates/variables.yml) you wish to change for your deployment.
 Remember to change the values for `service_connection` or `resource_group_name` if you have selected something different in section 2 step 2 above.

 2. In your Azure DevOps project, create a pipeline from your repository.